AmericanCoinAMC/Intro/README.md

-# AtomicAppSeed - Angular 4, Angular Material, AngularFire & AtomicBase
+# AmericanCoin - In Descentralization We Trust